 Things to Do in North Park

-Learn about aviation history at San Diego Air & Space Museum.
-Jam out to DJ sets or live performers, and dance the night away at one of San Diego’s best country music clubs, The Observatory.
-Grab your friends and neighbors and attend one of the many neighborhood events, like the farmers market, book fair, and more!
-Check out the first arcade bar in San Diego with over 20 rotating craft beers at Coin-Op Game Room.
-Listen to live music and sample craft cocktails at U31 Bar.
-Make a reservation at The Smoking Goat and have the PEI Mussels with a glass of wine for an authentic European dining experience.
-Try modern twists on classic Vietnamese dishes like Roasted Bone Marrow and Beef Carpaccio at Shank & Bone.
-Chow down on Salisbury Steak and Eggs or Biscuits & Gravy for breakfast at Working Class.
-Or grab a slice of the Margherita or Classic Combo Supreme pizza at Tribute Pizza.
+Learn about aviation history or explore an immersive exhibit about the solar system through Space: Our Greatest Adventure at the San Diego Air & Space Museum.
+Jam out to DJ sets, see popular live performers, and dance the night away at one of San Diego’s best music clubs, The Observatory North Park.
+Grab your friends and attend one of many great North Park events, like Taste of North Park, the farmers market, and more.
+Check out the first arcade bar in San Diego with a variety of drinks on tap and classic arcade games like Galaga, Frogger, and Burger Time at Coin-Op Game Room.
+Kick off your day with a Working Class Short Stack, Veggie Skillet, or the Biscuits & Gravy for breakfast at Working Class.
+Immerse yourself in an authentic European dining experience with the PEI Mussels, Baked Brie, and Scottish Salmon at The Smoking Goat.
+Try modern twists on classic Vietnamese dishes like Roasted Bone Marrow & Banh Mi Crostinis, Pho Fries, and Beef Carpaccio at Shank & Bone.
+Or grab a slice of the Bees Mode, Margherita, or Classic Combo Supreme pizza at Tribute Pizza.

 Pacific Beach